bihealth/sodar-server/docs_dev/source/development.rst

     - The ``dev`` branch is merged into it for freezing releases
 - ``dev``
     - The bleeding edge development branch with (mostly) stable new features
-    - This branch is deployed for test use in ``http://omics-beta.bihealth.org``
     - Only push small urgent updates such as bug fixes here, otherwise fork and submit a merge request!
 - Temporary development branches